 We depend on reliable, consistent third-party servicing of the loans that we insure.
 A recent trend in the mortgage lending and mortgage loan servicing industry has been towards consolidation of loan servicers.
 This reduction in the number of servicers could lead to disruptions in the servicing of mortgage loans covered by our insurance policies.
-This, in turn, could contribute to a rise in delinquencies among those loans and could have a material adverse effect on our business, financial condition and operating results.
-Additionally, increasing delinquencies have strained the resources of servicers, reducing their ability to undertake mitigation efforts that could help limit our losses.
+In addition, current housing market trends have led to significant increases in the number of delinquent mortgage loans requiring servicing.
+These increases have strained the resources of servicers, reducing their ability to undertake mitigation efforts that could help limit our losses.
+Future housing market conditions could lead to additional such increases.
+Managing a substantially higher volume of non-performing loans could lead to disruptions in the servicing of mortgage loans covered by our insurance policies.
+Disruptions in servicing, in turn, could contribute to a rise in equencies among those loans and could have a material adverse effect on our business, financial condition and operating results.